What is 4K upscaling and how does it improve football?

 There’s plenty of that around – from Netflix and Amazon to Ultra HD Blu-ray, Sky Sports and Sky Cinema (through Sky Q).

-But terrestrial TV, which is showing this summer’s footy fest in Russia, has yet to launch 4K broadcasts – though the BBC has been experimenting with 4K through Planet Earth II and iPlayer.
+But terrestrial TV, for your Match of the Day highlights and international football, has yet to launch 4K broadcasts – though the BBC has been experimenting with 4K through Planet Earth II and iPlayer.
 This means you’ll often be watching standard or high-definition content through your 4K UHD HDR TV.

 That’s where upscaling comes in – and football fans can benefit from it.